bbolli/plagg/README.md

 The default value is "yes".
 If "yes", the entry body is run through `tidy`, an external tool that cleans up HTML.
 Tidy must be installed in `/usr/bin`.

+#### 3.5.6 Forcing to use the entry summary

+This is a new attribute of `<outline>`.

+**`body`="summary"**

+The default value is the empty string.
+If "summary", and the feed contains both the full article and a summary, use the summary instead of the full article.

 ### 3.6.
 Rendering the OPML file as XHTML

 The distribution tar file contains the XSL style sheet `opml.xsl` that transforms